 One movie sabotaged, another saved

-Cook should not shake the belief that A Few Good Ghosts needed to return to the sweet simplicity of My Peoples.
+Cook could not shake the belief that A Few Good Ghosts needed to return to the sweet simplicity of My Peoples.
 To him, My Peoples was the heart of what the movie should be: how a folk artist uses his art to get the girl he loves.
-“As an artist, I have a connection with that story – a story about an artist and his artwork ‘coming to life,’” he explains.
+“As an artist, I have a connection with that story – a story about an artist and his artwork ‘coming to life,'” he explains.
 “That was the core of the story, more than what made the characters come to life or that they were based on his ancestors.”

 But Cook understood that being a director in animation required being a team player, at least given the circumstances.
 That meant listening to and considering each story and joke suggestion, particularly the ones from Eisner and Stainton.
 Cook believed, though, that they only had the film’s best interest in mind, trying to make a crowd-pleasing hit.
 Plus, he was thankful that at least the project was still his own, as Disney execs had not suggested adding an assistant director.